-Who Can Take Botox Training?
+Who Can Take and Administer a Botox Training Course?

-Feb 19, 2017A frequently asked question is who is able to provide Botulinum Toxin (aka Botox, Dysport) and Dermal Filler treatments, as well as who can participate in our training courses.
+A frequently asked question is who is able to provide Botulinum Toxin (aka Botox, Dysport) and Dermal Filler treatments, as well as who can participate in our training courses.
 We have answered some of the questions we receive below.

 Who can provide Botox and Dermal Filler treatment?